| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 columns for each of the performance metrics for the test data,

-plus the method
+plus the method, and seed.

 Kelly Sovacool, [email protected]